chazsconi/elixir_k8s_deploy/README.md

   environment variables are automatically injected:
     * `PORT` - set to `4000`
     * `URL_HOST` - set to the `:host` value in the config (if set)
+  * `:migrator` - Module name or mfa tuple for running migrations.
+See *"Running Migrations"* below.

 ### Using a ConfigMap for environment variables